nktnet1/sync-request-curl/native/README.md

 ## Release prebuilds

-See [PREBUILDS.md](./PREBUILDS.md) for the release matrix and CI details.
+See [the prebuilds README](../prebuilds/README.md) for the release matrix and CI details.

 Package consumers never compile this directory.
 The published package contains only the generated `.node` files under `prebuilds/`, so installation does not